Lock in a year of Digiday+ for 35% less. Ends May 29.

 “You’re buying into the NBC ecosystem?
 The Olympics are after.
 So it’s a good moment to be visible, be part of the conversation,” said Greene.
 “It’s not a single event, it’s more of a broader distribution and campaign strategy.”

 Most of the ads shown on Peacock will be the same as those running on linear broadcast of Super Bowl LX on Feb.
 8. Peacock also offers a limited set of local ad breaks running specifically on the streaming platform, enabling regional advertisers with smaller budgets a way into the Super Bowl.
-This year’s linear ad packages have been selling as high as $8 million for a 30-second unit and carried a similar match spending requirement.
+This year’s linear ad packages have been going, on average, at $8 million for a 30-second slot and as high as $10 million in some cases with a similar match-spending requirement, per an NBCU spokesperson.

 Live sports coverage on streaming platforms has matured in recent years, from Amazon’s efforts to make pro football and basketball cornerstones of its Prime offering, to Netflix’s roster of boxing and WWE events.
 Last year’s Super Bowl coverage on Tubi (strictly speaking, a free ad supported streaming, or FAST, platform) attracted a peak audience of 15.5 million.